Forming an action group

 Make contact with people sympathetic to your cause.
 Explain the problem and enlist their support.

 Get in touch with SAVE and other relevant bodies (see help box).
-A telephone call alerting them briefly to the problem followed up by a letter is usually the most effective approach.
+A telephone call alerting them briefly to the problem followed up by an email is usually the most effective approach.
 Give details of the building, its address, owner, condition and use.
 Send photographs if available; if not, take some and forward them as soon as possible.

 SAVE and other local and national bodies can support you by making direct contact with the local planing office and writing letters of support to the local press and planners.